-Additionally, the 16 d revisit rate could potentially miss entire bloom events, which reduces accuracy in estimates of the trends and timing of Chl-a peak concentrations.
-However, the remotely sensed record based on Landsat imagery still provides a much more complete view of long-term conditions than field records.
-Additionally, the failure of the Scan Line Correction in Landsat 7 images resulted in the loss of some data, which can also reduce accuracy of the trends.
+Additionally, the 16 d revisit rate could potentially miss entire bloom events, which reduces accuracy in estimates of the trends and timing of Chl-a concentrations.
+However, remotely sensed record based on Landsat imagery still provides a much more complete view of long-term conditions than field Additionally, the failure of the Scan Line Correction in Landsat 7 images resulted in the loss of some data, which can also reduce accuracy of the trends.